akka/akka/akka-docs/src/main/paradox/serialization.md

 messages.
 In case of ambiguity, i.e. the message implements several of the configured classes, the most specific configured class will be used, i.e. the one of which all other candidates are superclasses.
-If this condition cannot be met, because e.g. `java.io.Serializable` and `MyOwnSerializable` both apply and neither is a subtype of the other, a warning will be issued.
+If this condition cannot be met, because e.g. two marker interfaces that have been configured for serialization both apply and neither is a subtype of the other, a warning will be issued.

 @@@ note